Dandelion, ordinary

 This section has been translated automatically.

-The common dandelion, also Taraxacum officinale, is a group of plants from the composite family (Asteraceae).
-Most often, these plants are simply called dandelion, which creates a risk of confusion with the genus dandelion (Leontodon).
+The common dandelion, also known as Taraxacum officinale, is a group of plants from the Asteraceae family.
+These plants are usually referred to simply as dandelions, which can lead to confusion with the dandelion genus (Leontodon).

-Phtotherapeutically used is the whole plant, herb and roots (Taraxaci radix cum herba) but also individually root (dandelion root - Taraxaci radix), herb(Taraxaci herba) and leaves(Taraxaci folium).
+The whole plant, herb and roots (Taraxaci radix cum herba) but also the individual roots (dandelion root - Taraxaci radix), herb(Taraxaci herba) and leaves(Taraxaci folium) are used phytotherapeutically.

 General information